ArthurSonzogni/chromiumos-platform2/README.md

 Similarly, some projects that were merged in, were then merged back out.
 This was due to the evolution of the Brillo project and collaboration with Android.
-That means the AOSP repos are the upstream and Chromium OS carries copies.
+That means the AOSP repos are the upstream and ChromiumOS carries copies.

 # Local Project Directory